zhining-lu/netty-websocket-proxy/README.md

 ```
 java -jar ./bin/netty-websocket-proxy-x.x.x.jar -c -conf="./conf/config-example-client.json"
 ```
-  Note: You can also use the command under sbin to start the service.
+  Note: You can also use the command under bin to start the service.
 After the service starts, you can use Google Chrome and install the SwitchyOmega plug-in to surf the Internet

 # Build
 1. import as maven project